-Students have a specified amount of time to complete their program of study.
+Students have five years from the semester of admission to complete their program of study.

 Those students nearing the end of their time limit may request an extension of their time.
 Extension proposals are initially made to the student's advisor.
 The proposal must explain why the student has not completed the program within the time limit and a plan for completing the program.
 The rationale for not completing the program must be of an unusual and significant nature.
 Should the advisor agree the completion plan is realistic, the advisor will present the proposal to the Graduate Council.
 The Graduate Council may deny, approve, or amend the proposal.